NightOwl888/ICU4N/README.md

 We have converted most of the documentation comments so Visual Studio Intellisense works.
 However, for full API docs the best source at the moment is the [ICU4J API Reference](http://icu-project.org/apiref/icu4j/).
 There is also a lot of other great info on the ICU project's web site, such as the [Feature Comparison Page](http://site.icu-project.org/charts/comparison).

-## Giving Back
+## Saying Thanks

-If you find this library to be useful, please star us on GitHub and consider a sponsorship so we can continue bringing you great free tools like this one.
+If you find this library to be useful, please star us [on GitHub](https://github.com/NightOwl888/ICU4N) and consider a sponsorship so we can continue bringing you great free tools like this one.
+It really would make a big difference!

 [![GitHub Sponsors](https://img.shields.io/badge/-Sponsor-fafbfc?logo=GitHub%20Sponsors)](https://github.com/sponsors/NightOwl888)